Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 The review checks whether the approver has the right evidence, whether the action can be paused or rejected safely, and whether accountability stays visible.
 The reviewer needs the source material, the side effect, and enough context.

 Meaningful approvals slow down high-risk actions, not every action.
-The goal is to make sure the risky ones pass through a person who can challenge them.
+The goal is to make sure risky actions pass through a person who has enough context to challenge them.

-Automation requires access to several systems, and that is where permission sprawl starts.
+Automation often needs access to several systems, and that is where permission sprawl starts.
 A workflow combining search, CRM, support tools, documents, and outbound actions can take on too much authority.

 Secure automation is about authority accumulating around a workflow that looks convenient, not one dramatic flaw.